 The Company's contract research and development services revenue is recognized in the period in which the services are performed.
 The Company historically has recognized milestone payments received on a straight-line basis over the remaining service period.
-No milestone payments were received in either period presented in the accompanying statements of operations.
+No milestone payments were received in the periods presented in the accompanying statements of operations.
 In arrangements that include license rights and other non-contingent deliverables, such as participation in a steering committee, these deliverables do not have standalone value because the non-contingent deliverables are dependent on the license rights.
 That is, the non-contingent deliverables would not have value without the license rights, and only the Company can perform the related services.
-Upfront license rights and non-contingent deliverables are sold with upfront license rights, the license rights do not represent the culmination of a separate earnings process.
+Upfront license rights and non-contingent deliverables, such as participation in a steering committee, do not have standalone value as they are not sold separately and they cannot be resold.
+In addition, when non-contingent deliverables are sold with upfront license rights, the license rights do not represent the culmination of a separate earnings process.
 As such, the Company accounts for the license and the non-contingent deliverables as a single combined unit of accounting.
 Therefore, license revenue in the form of non-refundable upfront payments is deferred and recognized over the applicable relationship period, which historically has been the estimated period of the Company's substantive performance obligations or the period the rights granted are in effect.
 The Company recognizes contingent event-based payments under license agreements when the payments are received.
 The Company recognized an immaterial amount of license revenue from the receipt of upfront payments in the accompanying statement of operations.
 The Company has not received any royalty payments to date.